thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% include helpers/subhead-links.md %}

 {% autocrossref %}

+*Added in protocol version 70209 of Dash Core as described by BIP152*

 The `sendcmpct` message tells the receiving peer whether or not to announce new blocks using a `cmpctblock` message.
 It also sends the compact block protocol